vibingai888/routeassistant/README.md

 1. **"GOOGLE_MAPS_API_KEY environment variable is required"**
    - Make sure you have a `.env` file with your API key
-   - Verify the API key is valid and has Directions API enabled
+   - Verify the API key is valid and has Routes API enabled

 2. **"Route not found" errors**
    - Check that your origin and destination are valid locations